 As for the Cavaliers next opponent, it’s a tossup between the Atlanta Hawks and the Boston Celtics.
 The Hawks are favored -290 versus the Celtics at +245 with the series tied at two wins apiece, but after the former squandered a 2-0 lead – and career-making performance from Pull Millsap – the series is there for the taken for either team.
 The odds looked grim for a while there for Boston, but basketball is not just about numbers but also about having basketball-sized stones, which the Celtics have plenty of.
 Now the series goes back to Atlanta but Boston has all the momentum.

 So far, only home teams have won games in this series, so the first thing Boston has to take care of lies within their own camp.
 Obviously, more often than not all teams have some sort of advantage playing in their own turf, but when the Celtics go on the road it’s like watching Michael Jordan trying to play baseball – and that goes all the way back to the regular season.
 The thing is, in the post-season you have to win away games, especially when your opponent has home field advantage.
-Additionally, Boston needs to stick with the small-ball lineup and improve free-throw shooting consistency.
+Additionally, Boston needs to stick with the small-ball lineup and improve free-throw shooting consistency if they will face the Cavs.
 Easier said than done?
 Maybe, but so was turning around a losing series.